 • Walking whale model: Explain that like most other mammals, all whales are descended from an ancestor with four limbs and feet.
 Ask students whether Ambulocetus lived in water or on land, and to support their answers.

-Ambulocetus, an amphibious early water or on land, and to support their approach
+water or on land, and to support their answers.